ang-zeyu/infisearch/docs/src/search_configuration.md

 #### Changing The Mobile Device Detection Method

-Some options are (by default) tuned based on whether the client is a "mobile device":
-- Query term proximity ranking is disabled
-- The fullscreen version of the user interface is used for `mode='auto'`
+If the client is a "mobile device", the fullscreen version of the user interface is used for `mode='auto'`.

-The mobile device check is done through a simple `window.matchMedia('only screen and (max-width: 1024px)').matches` query at initialisation time, which may be inadequate for your use case.
+This check is done through a simple `window.matchMedia('only screen and (max-width: 1024px)').matches` query, which may be inadequate for your use case.

-An override may be provided through the `isMobileDevice` option shown below.
+Use the `isMobileDevice` option to the override this check:

 ```js
 initMorsels({